JeyRunner/tuda-typst-templates/README.md

-# Typst Template for the Corporate Design of TU Darmstadt :book:
+# Typst Templates for the Corporate Design of TU Darmstadt :book:
-This **unofficial** template can be used to write in [Typst](https://github.com/typst/typst) with the corporate design of [TU Darmstadt](https://www.tu-darmstadt.de/).
+These **unofficial** templates can be used to write in [Typst](https://github.com/typst/typst) with the corporate design of [TU Darmstadt](https://www.tu-darmstadt.de/).

 #### Disclaimer
 Please ask your supervisor if you are allowed to use typst and this template for your thesis or other documents.